PDLT-University-of-York/test-split-site/docs/ultra/prepare-module-site.md

     1. *Welcome to [Module]*, *Module overview* and *Module staff* pages:

         - **check module information** is complete and up to date
+        - **check any introductory Panopto videos** on these pages can be accessed by this year's students (see Panopto section below)
         - **check and update contact details** for all teaching staff on the *Module staff details & communication* page
         - **delete any remaining placeholder content** from the template
         - **check links are up to date** and **update links** for specific year-based documents to the new version (or even better, a stable ongoing link so you don't have to update it again in the future)